 }

-We get the index for the end of the word in the same way as before earlier, by looking for the first occurrence of a space.
+We get the index for the end of the word in the same way as we did in Listing 4-10, by looking for the first occurrence of a space.
 When we find a space, we return a string slice using the start of the string and the index of the space as the starting and ending indices.

 Now when we call first_word, we get back a single value that is tied to the underlying data.
 The value is made up of a reference to the starting point of the slice and the number of elements in the slice.